 This post lists five excellent MKV splitters to split MKV videos precisely.
-Use MiniTool MovieMaker to split MKV for free, without ads and quality loss.
+Use MiniTool MovieMaker to split MKV without ads and quality loss.
 For an open-source video editor, Avidemux is recommended.
 For quick access, try Kapwing.
 Consider VSDC or MKVToolnix if you’re an advanced user.

 MKV, also known as Matroska Multimedia Container, is a free container format that contains video, audio, picture, or subtitle tracks.
 It’s widely used to store TV shows and movies.
 Most media players support for MKV playback.
 You can open MKV videos directly with Windows Media Player, VLC media player, KMPlayer and so on.